OneXAPI/OneXAPI-Reference/src/header.md

 # Introduction

 Welcome to the documentation of OneXAPI!
+OneXAPI, an abbreviation for One eXchange API, was created with the aim of communicating with exchanges in one unified API.
 OneXAPI helps Quant Traders focus on algorithmic research without wasting time on SDK development.

 OneXAPI has the following advantages.